laurakond/Stitch-Art-Guides-pp4/README.md

 ![header](documentation/images/features/navigation.jpg)

-- Featured across all the pages, the Header is fully responsive and presents the user with main pages that are required.
+- Featured across all the pages, the Header is fully responsive and presents the user with the main pages that are required.
 To the left of the header you find:
     - The Logo

 - To the right of the header the remainder of the pages: